efirestone/hassle/README.md

 }
 ```

-Hassemble abstracts away the lower level service calls and state observation and encourages you to think in states
+Hassle abstracts away the lower level service calls and state observation and encourages you to think in states
 instead.
 This is less error-prone and hopefully easier to understand.

 ## Home Assistant